predsci/CHMAP/mkdocs/docs/index.md

-# Welcome to the Coronal Hole Detection Project
+# Welcome to the Coronal Hole Mapping and Analysis Pipeline

-For Python files visit the [CHD Git repository](https://github.com/predsci/CHD).
+For Python files visit the [CHMAP Git repository](https://github.com/predsci/CHMAP).

 ## Project Outline